The Making Of Clubhouse

 Relentless performance push: IPC broadcast throttling, App.tsx re-render storm elimination, transcript OOM cap, sync-to-async fs conversion, JSONL parser optimization, PTY write batching, Monaco lazy loading, wake lag elimination.
 Stability fixes for markdown crash, session map leak, and React hooks violations.
 Plugin API v0.7 ships.

-Sessions plugin with timeline replay launched.
-Workspace API and enhanced theme API.
+Workspace API and enhanced theme API shipped.
 App-scoped plugin fixes.
 Stable v0.34.0 released.

 Security hardening and developer experience.